-- 0.43 car spaces per unit, increasing to 0.74 car spaces per unit when accounting for car share equivalency. - The site's proximity to major public transport infrastructure (Bowen Hills railway station) and employment/activity nodes. - TTM research indicates that the target market for Build to Rent is quite different from traditional residential.
+- 0.42 car spaces per unit, increasing to 0.63 car spaces per unit when accounting for car share equivalency. - The site's proximity to major public transport infrastructure (Bowen Hills railway station) and employment/activity nodes. - Colliers research indicates that the target market for Build to Rent is quite different from traditional residential.
 Multiple Unit Dwellings have an average occupancy of 2.6 persons per dwelling, while Build to Rent have an average occupancy of 1.45 persons per dwelling.
-A lower population associated with the development translates to a reduction in the need for private vehicles. - The proposed development scheme being comprised of mostly one-bedroom (50%) and studio (14%) apartments. - The subject site is located within the Brisbane Central Traffic Area.
+A lower population associated with the development translates to a reduction in the need for private vehicles. - The proposed development scheme being comprised of mostly one-bedroom (50%) and studio (14%) apartments.
+Therefore, the development will primarily house single people or couples with a high independence from private vehicle use. - The subject site is located within the Brisbane Central Traffic Area.
 A review of the kerbside inventory surrounding the site indicates that, within 500m walking distance, there are no parking options for extended periods.
-As such, it is impractical to live in the development as a car owner, without an on-site space. - The building management is expected to separate parking spaces from dwellings and lease these separately.
+As such, it is impractical to live in the development as a car owner, without an on-site space, noting that Council no longer provides resident parking permits for new developments after March 2015. - The building management is expected to separate parking spaces from dwellings and lease these separately.
 This identifies the full cost of car storage, further discouraging car ownership. - It is anticipated that a Sustainable Green Transport Plan will be conditioned, which will include measures relating to car share, bicycle parking and e-mobility.